sighingnow/jekyll-gitbook/_pages/Digital.md

 -  Click on chat widget icon in the right bottom corner of [HTML TryIt Editor](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro) window and press ***Start Chat*** button.
 -  Go to the Agent Desktop and make the agent Available.

 ---

+**Congratulations, you have completed this section!**

+**We would like to keep track of your progress and make sure that we are giving you effective support.
+Please take approximately one minute to complete a short survey.**

+---

 # Lab.12.9 - Facebook Messenger Channel Configuration
 ---